The collaborative direct democracy system by which members govern their LEDDA.

 Nonprofit organizations can include schools, government agencies, charities, civil society groups, hospitals, research organizations and other types of not-for-profit organizations.
 In the United States, these are tax-exempt organizations.

-As applied to social choice systems, a measure of relative capacity to help communities solve problems and organize activities such that collective wellbeing is elevated.
+As applied to social choice systems, a measure of relative capacity to help communities focus on and solve (or successfully address) problems that matter.
+Relative optimality has two components.
+The proximal component is (theoretical) problem-solving capacity.
+The distal component is the degree of collective wellbeing that stems from problem-solving activity.

 A Principled Business is a type of socially responsible business unique to the LEDDA framework.
 Among other characteristics, it is highly transparent and pays wages that are in keeping with income targets (not lower than the current-year target and not higher than the final target).